dsm-ai-agents/ai-agent-accelerator/LIVE FLOW CIRCLE/20260920_WFC_Data_Agent/README.md

 - Do not make up credentials.
 If the Supabase connection is missing, tell me what to connect.

 Output:
-Show me the folder tree, confirm each agent file in one line, then wait for me to type ActivateAgent1.
+Show me the folder tree, confirm each agent file in one line, then wait for me to type Activate Agent 1.
 ```

 ---